-Users who wish to receive payments under this scheme first generate a random spending key.
+Users who wish to receive payments in the Zcash protocol first generate a random spending key.
 In Sprout this is called a{sk} and in Sapling it is called sk.
+4

 The following diagram depicts the relations between key components in Sprout and Sapling.
 Arrows point from a component to any other component(s) that can be derived from it.
 Double lines indicate that the same component is used in multiple abstractions.